arjoo1231/life/README.md

 This Django project is a straightforward and stylish platform for personal blogs.
 It satisfies the following criteria:

-- Built with snake_case naming conventions and Django.

 - Stores data in the default SQLite database (db.sqlite3).

 - Includes a test that ensures a 200 HTTP response status code and an index view at the root URL ("/").